mukey6/deep-thoughts/README.md

 ![Apollo Server](https://img.shields.io/badge/Apollo%20Server-8B89CC?style=for-the-badge)

 ## Installation
 The user can clone the repository from GitHub and install dependencies.
-To run server, run npm start.
+To run server, run npm run develop.

 ## Usage
-This application will allow users to create new transactions whether it's a deposit or withdraw, with or without internet connection.
 View deployed application on [Heroku](https://social-deep-thoughts.herokuapp.com/)

 ## Questions
-If you have any Questions, reach me at [Email](muk.ahmed13@gmail.com), [Github](https://github.com/)
+If you have any Questions, reach me at [Email](muk.ahmed13@gmail.com) OR [Github](https://github.com/)

 ## License
 <a href=./LICENSE>![License](https://img.shields.io/badge/License%3A-MIT-green.svg)</a>